By: Natsuko Tohyama

 Most career counseling professionals would not hesitate to assert that career self-confidence has very direct links to career satisfaction and progression.
 The reason is obvious: If you believe that you can do something, you are more likely to try.
 The more you try, the more likely you are to succeed and gain even more self-efficacy.
 It is a self-perpetuating upward cycle!

-To get onto this happy cycle in the first place, we need to answer the question: What exactly is career self-confidence, anyways?
+To get onto this happy cycle in the first place, we need to answer the question: What exactly is career self-confidence, anyway?
 Perhaps this is best explored by considering what self-confidence is not.

 Now that we’ve established what career self-confidence is not, it is easy to understand what it is.